 4. Artificial Intelligence (AI) ^

 Customer segmentation and identification of patterns based on customer’s browsing history are massive challenges for ecommerce stores in terms of automation and store personalization.
-Intelligent algorithms are now hailed as the key to deal with such challenges.
+Intelligent algorithms are now hailed as the key to dealing with such challenges.
 According to Business Insider, retailers that have implemented personalization strategies see sales gains of 6% to 10%.

 The accuracy of data is greatly influenced by the quality and size of the data.
 This creates challenges for small ecommerce businesses if you do not have a large volume of data.
 However, these businesses can partner with third-party providers to work around this restriction.
 It indicates that more companies will tap into AI-powered tools.
 Why?
 To create personalized recommendations for each user.

 5. Enhanced Shipping Options ^

-Shipping and logistics is one area that stagnated in the past years.
+Shipping and logistics are one area that stagnated in the past years.
 Small improvements like free shipping did occur.
-But nothing extraordinary until 2013 when the idea of same-day delivery became mainstream.
+But nothing extraordinary until 2013, when the idea of same-day delivery became mainstream.

 However, things began to look up in this area.
-Amazon started testing drone deliveries in USA.
+Amazon started testing drone deliveries in the USA.
 With the help of Google Maps integration, these drones are able to discover the shortest route to the destination.
 This trend will grow as the technology improves.
 Believe it or not, delivery drones will become a viable business component.

 6. Mobile Commerce ^

 Online retailers from around the world confirm that mobile transactions increase each year.
 Especially during the holiday sales season.
-If you don’t have a website which is mobile responsive – NOW IS THE TIME TO MAKE IT RESPONSIVE!
+If you don’t have a website that is mobile responsive – NOW IS THE TIME TO MAKE IT RESPONSIVE!

 People are now more exposed to their mobile devices than they are to their computers.
 Gartner says ecommerce shopping through mobile will reach an all-time high this year.

 7. Augmented Reality for Product Visualization ^

 Apple has introduced an AR kit for its new operating system iOS 11.
 In response to that, Google launched AR Core for Android smartphones.
-The Augmented Reality trends for product visualization will see shift upward in 2019.
-The adoption of AR/VR enabled smart devices will increase sharply leading to a change in global ecommerce trends.
+The Augmented Reality trends for product visualization will see a shift upward in 2019.
+The adoption of AR/VR-enabled smart devices will increase sharply, leading to a change in global ecommerce trends.